INFO: Fluorescence vs Phosphorescence vs Iridescence Did You Know...

 Metallic example 1Metallic example 2Pearlescent example

 Pearlescent / Metallic - has shiny particles in the paint that make it lustrous like a pearl (also called nacreous) or shiny like a precious metal, as well as more finely ground pigments that give it color.
 Light reflects from all these tiny particles that have a smooth reflective surface, which not only makes the paint luster, but gives it dimension depending on the angle of viewing.
+This effect cannot be achieved with dyes unfortunately.
 Generally, these beautiful paints are called metallic when they imitate metals like gold, silver, etc., and they are often called Pearlescent or Pearl, when they are other colors like white, blue, red, etc. Sometimes the pearlescent paints have courser shiny particles and the metallics have finer shiny particles to make them resemble metal further.
 We have some absolutely beautiful metallic/pearlescent paints (Lumiere, Setacolor, etc.), which have the further advantage of being opaque, so they can be used on any color fabric.
 We also have Pearl Ex pigments, which can be added to other mediums or paints to make them look pearlescent or metallic.

 Iridescent example 1Iridescent example 2Iridescent example 3